deanna-stover/coursesCNU/2022/idst270fall2022/twine.md

 ###### Process Journal

-The Process Journal option is available in all three grade packets and can stack, so you can do as little as 5 entries with no images to as many as 17 entries with images.
+The Process Journal option is available in all three grade brackets and can stack, so you can do as little as 5 entries with no images to as many as 17 entries with images.

 Each entry of the Process Journal should reflect on your experience *as you make the project*.
 So, this requires some forethought on your part.